Blog

 Japanese and European Portuguese sound nothing alike.
 And yet both languages do the same strange thing: they whisper their vowels.

-March 2, 2026·4 min read
+·4 min read

 A leather glove, a glowing pear, and an armored frog by a stream